Bibliography Management with boilerplate

 - Caching - Fast local access with periodic updates

-- Integration - Works seamlessly with Quarto/R Markdown
+- Integration - Works with Quarto/R Markdown

 By following this workflow, you can maintain consistent, accurate references across all your manuscripts while reducing duplicate effort and potential errors.